Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Introduction and main results

 The set $\Ak$ is {\em strongly Diophantine} if there exists $c>0$ such that for all $n\in \N$,

 \end{dfn}

+It is enough to check (\ref{Dioph1}) for all $n$ sufficiently large, since for a finite number of $n$'s it always holds with some constant $c>0$.
+Clearly, $\Ak$ is strongly Diophantine if and only if it is Diophantine and generates a free semigroup; thus it also suffices to check (\ref{Dioph2}) for all $n$ sufficiently large.

-Clearly, $\Ak$ is strongly Diophantine if and only if it is Diophantine and generates a free semigroup.
-Gamburd, Jacobson, and Sarnak \cite[Definition 4.2]{GJS1999} gave a definition of a Diophantine set, which is equivalent to ours, except that they always consider symmetric sets (that is, $g\in \Ak\ \Rightarrow\ g^{-1}\in \Ak$).
+Gamburd, Jakobson, and Sarnak \cite[Definition 4.2]{GJS1999} gave a definition of a Diophantine set, which is similar to ours, except that they considered words in the alphabet $\Ak\cup \Ak^{-1}=\A\cup \{A_i^{-1}\}_{i\in \Lam}$.
 Diophantine-type questions in groups arise in connection with spectral gap estimates, see \cite{GJS1999,Bourgain2014}.

 See \cite{ABRS2015,ABRS2018} for a recent discussion of Diophantine properties in groups and related problems.
-In \cite{ABRS2018} a Lie group $G$ is called Diophantine, if almost every $k$ elements of $G$, chosen independently at random according to the Haar measure, together with their inverses, form a Diophantine set in $G$.
+There, the definition is more general, replacing the separation in (\ref{Dioph1}) with a negative power of the cardinality of the $n$-ball in the word metric in the group generated by $\A$.
+In \cite{ABRS2018} a semi-simple Lie group $G$ is called Diophantine, if almost every $k$ elements of $G$, chosen independently at random according to the Haar measure, together with their inverses, form a Diophantine set in $G$.
 Gamburd et al. \cite{GJS1999} conjectured that $SU_2(\R)$ is Diophantine.
 More generally, it is conjectured that semi-simple Lie groups are Diophantine.
 Kaloshin and Rodnianski \cite{KR2001} proved a weaker Diophantine-type property: for a.e. $(A,B) \in SO_3(\R)\times SO_3(\R)$, there exists $c>0$ such that for any $n\ge 1$ and any two distinct words $W_1, W_2$ over the set $\Ak=\{A,B,A^{-1},B^{-1}\}$ of length $n$,

-It is mentioned in \cite{KR2001} that their method is general, and applies to $SU_2(\R)$ as well, and also to $m$-tuples of matrices for any $m\ge 2$.
+It is stated in \cite{KR2001} that their method is general, and applies to $SU_2(\R)$ as well, and also to $m$-tuples of matrices for any $m\ge 2$.
+In \cite[pp.\,9-10]{ABRS2018} it is mentioned that the same method works for other semi-simple Lie groups.
+Breuillard \cite[Cor.1.11]{Breuillard2011} showed that a closely related weak form of Diophantine property holds for every $m$-tuple generating a dense subgroup of $SU_2(\R)$.

 Next we state our first result.
 For any collection of linearly independent vectors $v_1,\ldots,v_{d}$ in $\R^{d}$ consider the simplicial cone

 If a matrix $A\in GL_{d}(\R)$ satisfies